 Final Walkthrough for New Construction

-This final walk-through is different for new constructions.
+This final walkthrough is different for new constructions.
 In new buildings, we recommend two walk-throughs.
-The first one is to come up with a “punch list” before signing the contract.
-The final walk-through is to make sure everything on the “punch list” got completed.
+The first is to devise a “punch list” before signing the contract, and the final walkthrough ensures that everything on the “punch list” is completed.

 What is a Punch List